Gordon Ellis-Brown Painting

 Land.
 Ocean.
 Space.

 Inspired by the creativity and spirituality of pre-modern cultures, Ellis-Brown explores humanity’s connection to the natural world, revealing hidden connections between conflicting cultural traditions and belief systems.
-Often working in diptych format, he creates a dynamic conversation between these seemingly opposed positions as well as between notions of perfection and imperfection; for example the use of pure painted colour and the idiosyncrasies of early printing processes.
+Often working in diptych format, he strives for flawlessness in colour and form, while highlighting the unpredictability of traditional print processes and analogue film outputs, creating a conversation amidst these seemingly opposed positions as well as between notions of perfection and imperfection.

-Ellis-Brown has exhibited widely in the UK and abroad, including the Royal Academy Summer Exhibition.
-His work is held in collections throughout the world.
-He is an Associate Member of The Royal Society of Painter-Printmakers (ARE) and a Member of Newlyn Society of Artists (NSA).
+Ellis-Brown has exhibited in the UK and internationally, including the Royal Academy Summer Exhibition and his work is held in collections throughout the world.
+He is an Associate Member of The Royal Society of Painter-Printmakers (ARE) and a Member of Newlyn Society of Artists.

 Gordon Ellis-Brown’s practice includes private, public and corporate commissions.